tingsu/Stoat/README.md

 * Android SDK: API 18+

 (Android SDK recently makes an update about emulators.
-If you cannot start the emulator (like "Cannot launch AVD in emulator:QT library not found"), please check [this post](https://stackoverflow.com/questions/42554337/cannot-launch-avd-in-emulatorqt-library-not-found) for solution.)
+If you cannot start the emulator (like "Cannot launch AVD in emulator:QT library not found"), please check [this post](https://stackoverflow.com/questions/42554337/cannot-launch-avd-in-emulatorqt-library-not-found) for solution.
+You can create an emulator before running Stoat.
+See [this link](https://stackoverflow.com/questions/43275238/how-to-set-system-images-path-when-creating-an-android-avd) for how to create avd using [avdmanager](https://developer.android.com/studio/command-line/avdmanager).)

 * Ubuntu 14.04/Linux